lake-wg/authz/draft-selander-ace-ake-authz.md

-AD2 SHALL be a CBOR sequence of one item, the Voucher, defined in the next section.
+AD2 SHALL be the Voucher, defined in the next section.

 ~~~~~~~~~~~
 AD2 = (